 The Bottom Line

-Normally you need to have a good credit score in order to qualify for refinancing.
+Normally, you need to have a good credit score in order to qualify for refinancing.
 But it's also possible if you have taken the necessary steps and time to improve your credit rating.
-However, not all credit-challenged borrowers will be able to refinance, as the circumstances, in most cases, have to be just right.
+If you need to refinance your car loan, get the process started by filling out our free and easy refinance request form.

-Auto Credit Express may not be able to help with refinancing, but we can assist people in finding financing.
+Auto Credit Express can also assist people in finding auto loans.
 Our fast and free service matches consumers dealing with poor credit to local dealerships that are trained in special finance.

 If you have bad credit and need an auto loan, you're in the right place.
-Get the process started today by filling out our simple and secure online auto loan request.
+Get the process started today by filling out our simple and secure online car loan request.